define-private-public/PSRayTracing/README.rst

 Performance-wise
 ================

-This is the juicy good stuff that you’re here for.
+This is the juicy good stuff that you're here for.

-Using ``CMAKE_BUILD_TYPE=Release``, rendering the final scene (with same samples/pixel, resolution, single threaded of course), my implementation would compute the result in about 1/4 the time it took the book’s code.
+Using ``CMAKE_BUILD_TYPE=Release``, rendering the final scene (with same samples/pixel, resolution, single threaded of course), my implementation would compute the result in about 1/4 the time it took the book's code.
 This implementation supports multiple cores/threads, so it can render the final image even faster.

-I do want to note that the doubling the amount of core/threads rendering doesn’t give me that ideal 50% reduction in render time.
+I do want to note that the doubling the amount of core/threads rendering doesn't give me that ideal 50% reduction in render time.
 E.g. ``1 core = 120 sec``, ``2 cores = 72 sec``, ``4 cores = 43 sec``, etc..).
 This was my first time implementing a thread pool in C++.
 If someone knows how to improve on my multi-threading code, please send a PR my way.
 I think there is some pointer chasing going on that is hampering perf. too.

-My code is structured differently, so it’s very likely there were perf. benefits from that as well.
+My code is structured differently, so it's very likely there were perf. benefits from that as well.
 If you look at the CMake build file (``src/CMakeLists.txt``), you should see that there are a lot of added ``ON/OFF`` options, that all begin with ``WITH_*`` (e.g. ``WITH_BOOK_PERLIN``, ``WITH_BOOK_SQRT``, etc).
 These are changes that differ from the book code.
 I made them toggleable on/off so you can better see the effects they